hydephp/develop/monorepo/AI/README.md

 - Helper methods not part of the public API should be protected, not private.
 Do extract helper methods for complex parts of code to make it more readable and have each method focus on one responsability.
 - Use camelCase for class fields, use snake_case for non-class functions and constants.
 - Code comments should be used sparingly, and only when describing things that seem weird but that may be needed to work around quirks out of our control.
 In general, extracting a self describing helper method is much better.
+- Make sure both code and code documentation/comments use proper English grammar and spelling, as well as proper capitalization.
+Don't remove "todo" comments, but make sure they are formatted like this: "Todo: Do something".
 - When writing tests, use PHPUnit where tests are defined using this format: `public function testDoingSomethingDoesSomething()`, we do not specify return types on test methods, but we do when adding testing helper methods.
 - PHPDocs should use fully qualified class names, code should import both classes and functions.
 Function imports are separated with a newline from class imports.
 ```